 Bat Removal & Exclusion

-Only Licensed and qualified professionals are permitted to perform Bat Removal & Exclusion services.
+Only Licensed and qualified professionals are permitted to perform Bat Removal & Exclusion services in Massachusetts.

 Unlike rodents, bats do not gnaw or chew their way into structures.
 Bats seek out roosting sites by following air movement and temperature changes while flying around potential roosting areas.
 In the wild, bats typically roost in caves, tree hollows, rock crevices and other naturally formed structures.